titan-studio/coeus/doc/conventions.md

 1. Comments describing the purpose of the module and where it's generally useful
 2. Preprocessor directives (Coeus 0.3.0-alpha and above)
-3. A reference to the Coeus core using `...`
+3. A reference to the Coeus core using `...` and the Coeus namespace if necessary
 4. The body of the code, loading any dependencies and defining module(s)
 5. A return statement exposing functionality of the module